onqtam/headjack/docs/why/6_CRYPTOHISTORY.md

 > "The blockchain is the most important development in history since the advent of writing itself, as it’s a cryptographically verifiable, highly replicated, unfalsifiable, and provably complete digital record of a system." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/god-state-network#:~:text=the%20blockchain%20is%20the%20most%20important%20development%20in%20history%20since%20the%20advent%20of%20writing%20itself%2C%20as%20it%E2%80%99s%20a%20cryptographically%20verifiable%2C%20highly%20replicated%2C%20unfalsifiable%2C%20and%20provably%20complete%20digital%20record%20of%20a%20system.)

+> "Dude, I already can’t remember the significance of things that I was urged were of apocalyptic import a few years ago.
+Will we remember them?
+No—because structurally the assault is on memory itself in issue after issue.
+A memory is a drag on action.
+It causes you to raise your hand and go, wait a second." - [Walter Kirn on How America Lost the Plot, Palladium Magazine](https://www.palladiummag.com/2023/07/25/walter-kirn-on-how-america-lost-the-plot/)

+> "Not only do you not want to have memory, you don’t even want to have profound experiences!
+Where are you then?
+You might think that you’re on a great individualist adventure ahead of everything else.
+But what you really are is a total pawn of someone else’s power.
+You are a perfect victim.
+You are owned.
+Not only are you not attached to the past, but you don’t even fall in love with the present.
+You can’t even counter their story with your own.
+You don’t have a story at all.
+As a dramatist, I can tell you that without memory, you don’t even have a story." - [Walter Kirn on How America Lost the Plot, Palladium Magazine](https://www.palladiummag.com/2023/07/25/walter-kirn-on-how-america-lost-the-plot/)

 <!--
 https://en.wikipedia.org/wiki/Non-repudiation